‘DNA test most authentic way to establish if wife has been unfaithful, adulterous’: Allahabad HC

 The matter before the court was whether a husband, in a divorce petition, can direct the wife to undergo a DNA test or refuse to undergo the test himself.

-The Allahabad High Court has observed that a DNA test is the “most legitimate and scientific means” that can be used be a person to assert claims of his wife’s infidelity, Live Law reported on Monday.
+The Allahabad High Court has observed that a DNA test to establish a child’s paternity is the “most legitimate and scientific means” that can be used by a man to assert claims of his wife’s infidelity, Live Law reported on Monday.
 The court also said that the test is also the wife’s “most authentic” way to “establish that she had not been unfaithful, adulterous or disloyal.”

 The court was hearing a plea where the petitioner had challenged an order passed by a family court in Hamirpur on September 22, 2018.